 This is the most extensive coverage that Amica auto insurance offers.
 The options bundled here can be bought separately as well.
 This coverage includes Full Glass Coverage, plus these coverage additions:

-Rental Car Coverage – If you are renting a vehicle for a vacation or a move, the rental car company will offer you auto insurance.
-However, Amica’s policies usually already provide coverage for a rental vehicle, or they offer an option to add this coverage easily.
+Amica Rental Car Coverage – If you are renting a vehicle for a vacation or a move, the rental car company will offer you auto insurance.
+However, Amica’s policies usually already provide coverage for a rental vehicle, or it offers an option to add this coverage easily.
 The best solution is to call Amica and see if you need to purchase extra coverage for a rental vehicle.

 Amica Mutual is accredited on the Better Business Bureau website, and the Amica insurance reviews through the BBB show it having a rating of A+, which is a particularly high rating.
 The score per 60 customer reviews is 2 stars out of 5—however, this should not worry an average customer since none of the companies we tested scored well in customer reviews.
 This is simply because people are more likely to leave a review like this online if the experience was overwhelmingly negative.